Website Search

 There are larger changes happening in the research community that have led to increased attention to research data management.
 First, research is increasingly computational, data-driven, and collaborative.
 As methods, instruments, and processes continue to advance, so too does the amount of data we are able to create and capture.
 The increasing size of data and corresponding infrastructure needed for storage and computing requires us to be more responsible, proactive data managers.

 Third, emphasis is increasingly being placed on the reproducibility and reusability of research.
-Reproducibility refers to a researcher being able to understand another researcher’s methods well enough to move from the same raw data or beginning point and reproduce the results of the work.
+Reproducibility refers to a researcher being able to understand another researcher’s methods well enough to move from the same raw data or beginning point and reproduce the results of the original work.

 Data is also more fragile than you may imagine.
 It can be easy to think that our digital data is somehow safer than physical samples or notebooks we may keep in a lab, but the truth is that digital data relies on hardware that physically exists somewhere in our world.
-Digital data live on computers in our offices, servers in the basement, on instruments in our labs, and on flash drives in our backpacks.
+Digital data live on computers in our offices, servers in data centers, instruments in our labs, and on flash drives in our backpacks.
 That physical hardware can be damaged by natural causes or accidents, files can be corrupted, and data formats can be rendered inaccessible with constantly and quickly changing technology.
 Managing your data well can help prevent these losses.

 Research data management also: